AndreiShenets/AndreiShenets/structured-lists/README.md

 Structured List is a convention of how to describe ideas and thoughts.
 That's' it.
 The name might be not the best one, because there are a lot of other meaning of Structured List with different meanings in the Internet, but it describes the core idea.

+Structured List is not a silver bullet but a good instrument to be used alone for an appropriate purpose or in combination with other instruments.

 P.S.
-The more or less good instrument that I found much later and that allows to draw something quickly and be able to edit later is [Excalidraw](https://excalidraw.com/).
-At the same time, I can use Structured Lists approach inside of Excalidraw to add text details.
+The more or less good drawing instrument that I found much later and that allows to draw something quickly and be able to edit later is [Excalidraw](https://excalidraw.com/).
+Structured Lists can be combined with it perfectly for short text descriptions.

 ## The Convention